CodeScop/Oge-Mai-Field-Guide/allresources.md

   - Hunt S2 Quests: A Season to Explore (100), Battle of Merit (25), Wandering We Go (10), We Wander Together (10), Strengthening Your Loyalty (10), Strengthening Your Viewpoint 2/3 (10), Strengthening Your Friendship 3/3 (10), Strengthening Your Timing 4/5 (10), Our Waymark Stones (10), Dazzling Desert Diversity (10), Guarding the Path (5), State of Rest (5), A Distant Figure (5), Seeing It Through (5), Herding the Herders (25)
   - Hunt S3 Quests: Moving Flora (10), Flying Past Sparks (10), Helping Those In Need Grow (25), Growing Improvement (25), Growth Pains (25), Growing Your Perception 2/3 (25), Growing Your Tenacity 3/3 (25), Battle of Constitution 3/4 (15), Of Vibrant Growth (15), Problems Feed Solutions (25)

-- **Late June-July 2020 Sources Outside the Hunt:**
+- **Early Aug 2020 Sources Outside the Hunt:**

-  Late June/July 2020 sources are Hunt monsters and monsters with metal and/or rock (subject to interpretation)

-  - ALIEN METEOROID:
+  August 2020 sources are Hunt monsters and monsters with wings/flight. **NOTE FOR DOUBLE TOKEN WEEK:** **Some of these do not double.** I suspect that fractional math is involved for some that are already generous without being doubled.
+So far, Spirit Wignow, Spirit Castu, and Ardia are the undoubled ones.
+Also, Buholi in Tall Trees is being weird as of this writing.

+  - Global Battles: Vi (1-4 for 5 minutes), Viyu (3-14 for 15 minutes), Viyusa (5-20 for 25 minutes), Xin (100 words for 1)
-    - IC Battles: Arir (100 words for 1), Rhan (150 words for 1-2), Maesc (250 words for 2-3), Nartha (350 words for 3-4), Erbor (400 words for 4), Rosarin (500 words for 5), Brachi (600 words for 6)
+  - LF Battles: Reenu (200 words for 2), Spirit Wignow (450 words for 4-5), Pester (500 words for 5), Nitana (700 words for 7)
-    - RL Battles: Arenica Hologram (100 words for 1), Kiru Hologram (100 words for 1), Lombri Hologram (100 words for 1), Lubu Hologram (100 words for 1), Maesc Hologram (100 words for 1), Nuig Hologram (100 words for 1), Sassi Hologram (100 words for 1), Suulan Hologram (100 words for 1), Tambo Hologram (100 words for 1), Wignow Hologram (100 words for 1), Xin Hologram (100 words for 1), Zanthei Hologram (100 words for 1), Zoomga!
-(300 words for 3), Mowow (450 words for 4-5), Ferenti (750 words for 7-8), Doctor Hogglevoss (1200 words for 12)
-    - MS Battles: Arir (100 words for 1), Halix (250 words for 2-3), Ipo (300 words for 3), Galatre (450 words for 4-5), Krang (500 words for 5)
+  - MT Battles: Ardia (50 words for 1), Ardii (60 words for 1), Ardis (70 words for 1), Lorsa (450 words for 4-5), Spirit Lorsini (1000 words for 10)
-    - Spaceship Battles: Captain Piak (1667 words for 17), Oxie (100 words for 1), Kolbs (200 words for 2), Kovar (350 words for 3-4), Ledd (500 words for 5), Szalin (700 words for 7), Noit (800 words for 8), Zals (900 words for 9), Skarn (1100 words for 11)
-  - LF Battles: Spirit Wignow (450 words for 4-5)
   - FOREST EXPEDITION:

-    - BC Battles: Hunt monsters only
+    - BC Battles: Sacer (120 words for 1)
-    - FB Battles: Hunt monsters only
+    - FB Battles: Ardia (50 words for 1), Ardii (60 words for 1), Ardis (70 words for 1), Spirit Ardia (80 words for 1)
     - SC Battles: Hunt monsters only
-    - TT Battles: Scofin (150 words for 1-2), Fin (250 words for 2-3), Finoir (500 words for 5)
+    - TT Battles: Scofin (150 words for 1-2), Buhini (150 words, 1 Nezthai Claw, and 2-day Streak for 1-2), Fin (250 words for 2-3), Finoir (500 words for 5), Buhovi (650 words, 2 Nezthai Claws, and 4-day Streak for 6-7), Buholi (800 words, 3 Nezthai Claws, 6-day streak for ??? - dropping 4-8 Double Token Weekend, seems in error as of this writing)
     - GL Battles: Hunt monsters only
-  - 3PC Battles: Desert Wignow (444 words for 4-5), Rulo (550 words for 5-6), Yasri (1250 words for 12-13)
+  - 3PC Battles: Frizi (150 words for 1-2), Kiru (250 words for 2-3), Desert Wignow (444 words for 4-5)
-  - Gansu Battles: Desert Wignow (444 words for 4-5), Sparfly (450 words for 4-5), Rulo (550 words for 5-6), Wetu (1100 words for 11)
+  - Gansu Battles: Frizi (150 words for 1-2), Desert Wignow (444 words for 4-5), Sparfly (450 words for 4-5), Wetu (1100 words for 11), Arenica (1350 words and 1 Steel Dagger for 13-14)
   - DESERT EXPEDITION:

     - Dig Battles: Hunt monsters only
-    - Ruins Battles: Hunt monsters only
+    - Ruins Battles: Spirit Gordiliana (800 words for 8)
-  - Riza Battles: Jaihri (485 words for 5), Sparfly (450 words for 4-5), Vota (800 words for 8), Trainee (1000 words for 10)
+  - Riza Battles: Frizi (150 words for 1-2), Osaril (300 words and 1 Vine Net for 3), Sparfly (450 words for 4-5), Wyvern (1300 words for 13)
   - WATER EXPEDITION:
     - not available at this time
-  - Balance Battles: Caricaco (300 words for 3), Spirit Castu (550 words for 4-5, yes, that's 4-5, not 5-6)
+  - Balance Battles: Spirit Castu (550 words for 4-5, yes, that's 4-5, not 5-6)
-  - DFO Battles: Burhar (1500 words for 15), Molox (666 words and 1 Steel Chain for 6-7), Miclan (5 Steel Chains, 3 Pieces of Parchment and 1 Blue Essence Ink for 50)
+  - DFO Battles: Spirit Ardia (80 words for 1), Ascre (150 words for 1-2), Belasi (200 words for 2), Osalyu (750 words for 7-8), Papple Spirit (900 words for 9), Papple (1000 words for 10), Miclan (5 Steel Chains, 3 Pieces of Parchment and 1 Blue Essence Ink for 50)

 - **Sell price:** 10 Coins (don't sell, much better to spend)